-- The purpose of this report is to allow you to assess how each channel affects user behavior on your website so you can determine which channels are most effective at generating conversions for particular goals or objectives and optimize accordingly
+- The purpose of this report is to allow you to assess how each channel affects user behaviour on your website so you can determine which channels are most effective at generating conversions for particular goals or objectives and optimize accordingly

 What is the best way to track e-commerce sales through Google analytics?

 The best way to track e-commerce sales through Google analytics is by using e-commerce tracking.
 You can use this feature to see how many people are converting to your website, and how they’re converting.
 This includes information like what products they bought, what customers were referred to from specific sources, etc.

 Explain Behavior Flow Report in Google Analytics.

 For example, if you want to track the number of users who perform certain actions on your website and then leave without taking any action, you can create a Behavior Flow report.
-A Behavior Flow report shows where a user went after they entered your website (the source), what they did on the page (the behavior) and where they exited from that page (the destination).
+A Behavior Flow report shows where a user went after they entered your website (the source), what they did on the page (the behaviour) and where they exited from that page (the destination).